strukturag/libheif/README.md

 first, so that the configuration script will find this.
 Preferably, download the `frame-parallel` branch of libde265, as this uses a more recent API than version in the `master` branch.
+Also install x265 and its development files if you want to use HEIF encoding.

 ## Compiling to JavaScript